marcoT0425/Recommended-Unicode-Fonts/README.md

 # Recommended-Unicode-Fonts
-This project shows all the fonts which can support a large range of fonts.
+This project shows many Unicode fonts that are highly recommended.